 Project-Based Financial Planning is offered at an hourly rate of \$300 per hour.
 The fee is negotiable in certain cases.
-Clients are required to remit the lesser of one-half of the estimated fee or \$500 at the time of entering into an Agreement with Acadia; The remaining fee is due upon completion of the project.
+Clients are required to remit the lesser of one-half of the estimated fee or \$500 at the time of entering into an Agreement with Acadia.
+The remaining fee is due upon completion of the project.
 Acadia will not bill an amount above \$500 more than 6 months in advance.
 In the event of early termination by the Client, any fees for the hours already worked will be due.
 Any prepaid but unearned fees will be refunded to the Client and any completed deliverables of the project will be provided to the Client and no further fees will be charged.
-Fees for this service may be paid by electronic funds transfer or check.
+Fees for this service may be paid by electronic funds transfer.
+Refunds will occur via payment to the Client's account associated with AdvicePay.